 Mississippi is uniquely temperance-oriented.
 It imposed state-wide prohibition in 1907.
 That was over a dozen years before the rest of the country.
 It was the very first state to ratify the 18th Amendment to create National Prohibition.
 The nation rejected of Prohibition through Repeal in 1933.
 But the state kept its own state-wide prohibition.
 It did so for another one-third of a century.
 After that, it specifically “reaffirmed prohibition” when it decided to permit local option regarding alcohol.

 Today, almost one-half of the counties in Mississippi are “dry.”
 They have their own alcohol prohibition within their boundaries.
+This is because of local option.
 It is even illegal to bring alcohol through a dry county in the state.
 33

 Anyone under 21 who takes out household trash should be careful in Missouri.
 If it contains even a single empty alcohol container, the person can be charged with illegal possession of alcohol.
 34